AnsonD0820/SJT-Net/README.md

-# **Spatial Reconstructed Joint Training Transformer Network for Cross-Domain Remote Sensing Images Semantic Segmentation** <br />
+# **Spatial Reconstruction and Joint Training in Transformer Network for Cross-Domain Remote Sensing Images Semantic Segmentation** <br />

 This is a pytorch implementation of SJT-Net.